-Divorce and Back to School Should Include Plenty of Routine
+Tip 1: Include Plenty of Routine

 At least about two weeks before school starts, it generally is a good idea to get your children back into the flow of a normal school schedule and routine.
 This would include the re-establishment of school appropriate bed and wake-up times, including shower/bath times.
 In the event that these have become lax over the summer, more regularly scheduled meals, as the ending of the snacking that occurs the throughout the day, can sometimes be a hallmark of summer vacation for children, can be important as snacking becomes less available during the school days.

-Before school starts, it can be helpful to designate an hour or two per day for your children during which they would read, write or otherwise do age appropriate mental exercises or school-related work that will help get their minds moving again.
+Before school starts, it can be helpful to designate an hour or two per day for your children during which they would read, write or otherwise do age-appropriate mental exercises or school-related work that will help get their minds moving again.
 After taking a few months away from the regular rigors of the school year, sometimes the brain can atrophy so the more a child can get back into the routine of active thought and learning before school starts, the easier the transition back to school can be.

-Ensure They Get out of the House
+Tip 3: Ensure That Your Kids Get out of the House

 In order to ensure your child’s comfort level regarding your divorce and back to school, it’s very important to take advantage of the meet-the-teacher and open-house events that the schools will offer prior to the start of the school year.
 By going to the school, walking the campus and meeting the teachers, your child will have the opportunity to examine their surroundings, their new classrooms and teachers, and that can help to alleviate any apprehension young children may have towards going back to school.